igormironchik/cfgfile/README.md

 To build with Qt support define CFGFILE_QT_SUPPORT.
 To build with XML support define CFGFILE_QT_SUPPORT and CFGFILE_XML_SUPPORT.
 XML supported only with Qt.

+# Run tests

+With CMake just run runtests.rb in the build directory.
+This script will be copied there during the build process.

+With QMake use QtCreator IDE to run tests manually.
+You can use runtests.rb too but you should copy the script manually into the build directory.
+And on Windows executables place in debug/release subfolders whereas *.cfg files of tests copy into the build directory so you have to copy *.cfg files by hands into the debug/release subfolders.

 # About

 Configuration file format is a set of tags, which are surrounded by curly